 1001 North Fairfax Street, Suite 503

-The objective of the IIAR/ARF Scholarship Program is to attract outstanding engineering and technical students who seek careers in the field of industrial refrigeration.
-The information submitted by and on behalf of applicants will be reviewed and scored by the Scholarship Sub-committee in the following manner to select 3 highest scoring applicants, with maximum score being a twenty (20):
+The objective of the IIAR/ARF Founders Scholarship program is to attract outstanding engineering and technical students who are seeking careers in the refrigeration field.
+Applications will be reviewed and scored by the Scholarship Subcommittee to select awardees based on the following criteria:

 - One (1) point for a minimum GPA of 3.0 on a 4.0 scale (3.75 on a 5.0 scale)

 - Additional (1) point for each 0.2 points on a 4.0 scale (0.25 on a 5.0 scale) above the minimum GPA to a maximum of five (5) points.